-Q: When someone dies, what is the difference between the civil and criminal cases that can be brought regarding the death?
+Q: When someone dies, what is the difference between the civil and criminal cases that can be brought regarding death?

 A: A criminal case arises when the government seeks to punish an individual for an act that has been classified as a crime.
 A civil case, on the other hand, usually has to do with a dispute over the rights and duties that individuals and organizations legally owe to each other.
 The burden of proof is higher in a criminal case, and the penalty imposed is a criminal sanction such as imprisonment.
-In a civil case, the defendant will typically have a monetary judgment entered against him/her.
+In a civil case, the defendant will typically have a monetary judgment entered against them.